ericprud/ShExC-cheat-sheet/README.md

 # ShExC-cheat-sheet
-A summary of ShExC syntax and semantics
+A summary of ShExC syntax and semantics, [viewable on github.io](https://shexspec.github.io/ShExC-cheat-sheet/)